Channel Islands: Air

-There are three airports in the Channel Islands: Alderney Airport, Guernsey Airport and Jersey Airport.
-They are directly connected to each other by services operated by Blue Islands and Aurigny.
+There are three airports in the Channel Islands: Alderney Airport, Guernsey Airport, and Jersey Airport.
+They are directly connected by services operated by Guernsey-based airline Aurigny.

 Rail

 Historically, there have been railway networks on Jersey, Guernsey, and Alderney, but all of the lines on Jersey and Guernsey have been closed and dismantled.
 Today there are three working railways in the Channel Islands, of which the Alderney Railway is the only one providing a regular timetabled passenger service.
 The other two are a gauge miniature railway, also on Alderney, and the heritage steam railway operated on Jersey as part of the Pallot Heritage Steam Museum.

 Media

-The Channel Islands are served by a number of local radio services – BBC Radio Jersey and BBC Radio Guernsey, Channel 103 and Island FM – as well as regional television news opt-outs from BBC Channel Islands and ITV Channel Television.
+The Channel Islands are served by a number of local radio services – BBC Radio Jersey and BBC Radio Guernsey, Channel 103 and Island FM – as well as regional television news from the BBC Channel Islands opt-out, and ITV Channel Television.

 On 1 August 2021, DAB+ digital radio became available for the first time, introducing new stations like the local Bailiwick Radio and Soleil Radio, and UK-wide services like Capital, Heart, and Times Radio.

 There are two broadcast transmitters serving Jersey – at Fremont Point and Les Platons – as well as one at Les Touillets in Guernsey and a relay in Alderney.

-There are several local newspapers including the Guernsey Press and the Jersey Evening Post and magazines.
+There are several local newspapers and media groups, including the Guernsey Press and All Island Media, which runs the Jersey Evening Post and Bailiwick Express.